XrmToolBox includes two features that allow you to control the use of the program:

 To restrict usage of XrmToolBox, you can create a registry key to block execution of the program.
 The key is the following:

 IsDisabled equals 1, then the user won't be able to execute XrmToolBox.

 To restrict usage to specific toolsonly, create a new registry key (REG_MULTI_SZ) that contains the technical name of the tools to allow (one tool per line).
 In the example below, from a registry key export, the content is encoded

 [HKEY_CURRENT_USER\Software\MscrmTools\XrmToolBox] "AllowedPlugins"=hex(7):2a,00,00,00,4d,00,73,00,63,00,72,00,6d,00,54,00,6f,00,\ 6f,00,6c,00,73,00,2e,00,49,00,63,00,6f,00,6e,00,61,00,74,00,6f,00,72,00,00,\ 00,4d,00,73,00,63,00,72,00,6d,00,54,00,6f,00,6f,00,6c,00,73,00,2e,00,57,00,\ 65,00,62,00,52,00,65,00,73,00,6f,00,75,00,72,00,63,00,65,00,73,00,4d,00,61,\ 00,6e,00,61,00,67,00,65,00,72,00,00,00,00,00

 Here is the visual representation

-In this example, all plugins are allowed because of the star character.
-If the star character wasn't there, only Iconator and WebResourcesManager would be available in XrmToolBox, even if other plugins are installed.
+In this example, all tools are allowed because of the star character.
+If the star character wasn't there, only Iconator and WebResourcesManager would be available in XrmToolBox, even if other tools are installed.

 Current user registry key is evaluated before Local machine one.